Symptoms of Coal Worker’s Pneumoconiosis

 - Any old medical records, including chest X-rays or CT scans

 Your doctor will also want to perform a physical exam and breathing tests to measure your lungs’ ability to breathe and move oxygen.
-Imaging tests such as chest X-ray or CT scan may be suggested, to look for nodules and areas of inflammation.
-The Federal Mine Safety and Health Acts requires that surveillance programs be offered to all coal miners and include breathing tests and/or chest X-rays every year or periodically to look for abnormalities.
+Imaging tests such as chest X-ray or CT scan may be suggested, to look for nodules and areas of swelling.
+The Federal Mine Safety and Health Acts requires that surveillance programs be offered to all coal miners and include breathing tests and/or chest X-rays every year or periodically to look for irregular areas.

 When to See Your Doctor